How to Fill Out Paid Family Leave Form

 The employer is required to complete the following details on the Part B section of the PFL-1 form:

-- If the employee got or will get full wages on paid family leave, will the employer ask for reimbursement?
+- If the employee received or will get full wages on paid family leave, will the employer ask for reimbursement?

 - Has the employee gone on leave for NYS Disability, PFL, or both over the past 52 weeks?

-- State the amount of weeks and days the employee has taken for Disability or paid family leave in the past 52 weeks
+- State the number of weeks and days the employee has taken for Disability or paid family leave in the past 52 weeks.

 - Is the employee taking FMLA together with PFL?

-For more information on how to fill out paid family leave form, don’t hesitate to contact Pierce McCoy, PLLC.
+For more information on how to fill out paid family leave form, don’t hesitate to contact Pierce McCoy, PLLC at: (757) 624-9323.